Chess is one of the oldest games in the world, it is also one of the most popular board games.

 Why is this even on the table?

 This article is mainly from an observation that I have with our community.
-Kids who have learned chess seem to be more energetic and social.
+Kids who have learned chess seem to be more energetic, social, and intelligent.

 This is pretty interesting since chess has the reputation of being a game that is played by nerds, I thought it would be the opposite.

 It seems that kids have it the other way around, and it makes sense the more I think about it.
 Chess teaches kids proper decision making.

 It instills in them the ability to weigh their options and decide which course of action to take.